This whole wheat cake is perfect for special occasions such as birthdays, graduations or other celebrations.

 But in the mean time, I don’t want to leave you high and dry either.
 So if you don’t mind putting some chocolate pumpkin frosting on your cake, you can try the frosting I did for my Halloween cupcakes.
 It’s yummy stuff!
 A second option would be to try my Clean Eating Nutella, and lastly, here is a Clean Eating Nut Butter Frosting.

 NOTE: This recipe makes 1 layer.
-Double it (using 2 cake pans) if you want a layered cake with filling in the middle.
+Double it (and use 2 cake pans) if you want a layered cake with filling in the middle.
+Each layer will be approximately 1 inch high, give or take a little.

-- 1 tablespoons safflower oil (or any light flavored, healthy oil)
+- 1 tbsp. grapeseed oil (or any light flavored oil)

 - 3/4 cup unsweetened apple sauce